Lizeth-V/HangoGo/README.md

 # HangoGo
-Hi hangomies!
+Hi, hangomies!

-This repo belongs to an ai-based hangout recommendation web application called hangogo.
+This repo belongs to an AI-based hangout recommendation web application called HangoGo.

-The webserver should be live at: https://letshangogo.com
+The web server should be live at: https://letshangogo.com

-Feel free to run it on your own machine by cloining the Deployment branch and follwowing the included instructions.
+Feel free to run it on your own machine by cloning the Deployment branch and following the included instructions.

+Programmers: Aidan Mara, Nhu Nguyen, Gloria Lee, and Lizeth Valdovinos